anxo-outeiral/anxo-outeiral/README.md

 - 📫 How to reach me: rehumilebiagini@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: The clitoris has twice as many nerve endings as the penis
+- 👯 I’m looking to collaborate on Open Source automation projects, DevOps tooling, or cloud-native solutions.
+- 🤔 I’m looking for help with advanced monitoring and observability strategies in distributed environments.
+- 💬 Ask me about infrastructure as code, containers, orchestration, CI/CD, and zero-downtime deployments.

 -->